raspberrypilearning/boat-race/en/step_8.md

 Let's add a timer to your game, so that the player has to get to the desert island as fast as possible.

-### Activity Checklist

-+ Add a new variable called `time` {.blockdata} to your stage.
++ Add a new variable called `time` to your stage.
 You can also change the display of your new variable.

 	![screenshot](images/boat-variable.png)